"Sound" chapter:10 of Class 8 Science (CBSE):-

 Applications:

-to locate enemy ships.
+Used in submarines to locate enemy ships.

-locate fish in deep waters.
+Helps fishermen locate fish in deep waters.

-ocean mapping and shipwreck detection
+Used in ocean mapping and shipwreck detection.

 12. What is the difference between music and noise?